celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 With these kind of machines, participiation in the setup should take around 30 hours, potentially a bit more or much less, depending on your specific hardware and internet connection.

-## Running the Setup
+## Running the Setup - Phase 1

-The Plumo MPC setup is broken up into two phases:

-* Phase 1 - Powers of Tau.
-The output of this phase can be used for either Groth16 circuits up to the size of the phase, or universal proving systems such as PLONK and Marlin.
-* Phase 2 - Plumo circuit.
-In this phase, the participants contribute to the Plumo circuit keys, which would be used by provers to create proofs and verifiers to verify them.

-We are currently going to run phase 1, and will later follow up with phase 2.
+The instructions below are for the first phase of the Plumo setup, Powers of Tau.

 ### Generate your address